HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 Do you feel sleepy soon after you eat?

-When you eat a protein, stomach acid must break the proteins down into amino acids.
-As the digested food reaches the small intestine, the amino acids are absorbed so the body can make and repair proteins.
-However, if you don’t have enough stomach acid, whole or partially digested proteins reach the small intestine and are absorbed.
+When you eat protein, your stomach acid breaks it down into amino acids.
+As the digested food reaches the small intestine, your body absorbs the amino acids to make and repair proteins.
+However, if your stomach doesn’t produce enough acid, your body absorbs whole or partially digested proteins in the small intestine.

-The body recognizes these as foreign since it didn’t make them.
-Thus you become allergic to the foods you normally eat!
-Now about 20-40 minutes after each meal, your body thinks it is being attacked by a foreign protein and attacks it.
-Thus it is like having a mini case of the flu after each meal!
+Since the body didn’t make these proteins, it recognizes them as foreign.
+As a result, you become allergic to the foods you normally eat.
+About 20–40 minutes after each meal, your body senses an attack by a foreign protein and launches an immune response.
+It’s like experiencing a mini case of the flu after every meal

-This is why so many people feel sleepy soon after they eat.
+This is why so many people with food intolerances feel sleepy soon after they eat.
 They say, “I ate too much and it made me sleepy!”
 The reality is that their body is attacking the proteins they just ate.

 The reason for this allergy is the lack of stomach acid.
 So why don’t you have enough stomach acid?
 Making stomach acid requires iodine, zinc, vitamin Bl, water, salt, and carbon dioxide.
 We don’t eat seaweed regularly and are deficient in iodine.
 The amount of iodine in table salt is about 1/1000 of what you need, there is no iodine in sea salt, and our soils are devoid of iodine.

 About 80% of the population is deficient in zinc.
 Thus most people have allergies because they can’t make stomach acid!
-If one of the undigested proteins is used in the formation of a cell, the immune system will still attack it.
+If the body uses one of the undigested proteins to form a cell, the immune system will still attack it.

-Since it is assumed you have too much stomach acid (and indeed you do have it in the wrong place—the esophagus) you take antacids or drugs that stop acid production.
+Since doctors assume you have too much stomach acid (and indeed, it’s in the wrong place—the esophagus), they prescribe antacids or drugs that stop acid production.
 Your GERD stops.
 However, now you are developing allergies since you can’t digest your proteins!

 Without stomach acid, you can’t adsorb zinc even if you take it.
 Thus you will become deficient in zinc when you shut down stomach acid production if you weren’t deficient already.
 If you take drugs that shut down your stomach acid, you will become depressed because you can’t make serotonin.

 When your immune system is constantly in attack mode, it uses a lot of adrenalin.
 Soon your adrenals wear out.
-You should assume that if you have allergies, your adrenals are tired and dysfunctional.
-To feel better, you will be drawn towards CATS = Caffeine, Alcohol, Tobacco, & Sugar.
-They give you temporary relief, but they place additional demands upon your adrenals.
-You must avoid them.
+If you have allergies, recognize that your adrenals are likely tired and dysfunctional.
+To feel better, you may reach for CATS—Caffeine, Alcohol, Tobacco, and Sugar.
+These provide temporary relief but place extra stress on your adrenals.
+Avoid them to support your recovery.

 Types of Allergy Test

-Skin tests, this type of testing is the most common and is relatively painless.
-A very small amount of certain allergens is put into your skin by making a small indentation or “prick” on the surface of your skin.
+this type of testing is the most common and is relatively painless.
+The practitioner places a very small amount of certain allergens into your skin by making a small indentation or ‘prick’ on its surface.

 Patch test